pivotal/docs-tap/local-source-proxy/design.hbs.md

 ![Box-and-line diagram showing the relationship of an external registry, a developer workstation, and a Kubernetes cluster without Local Source Proxy.](images/without-lsp-design.png)

-The Apps CLI generates requests that adhere to the OCI distribution standard to push artifacts to Local Source Proxy instances.
+The Apps CLI plug-in generates requests that adhere to the OCI distribution standard to push artifacts to Local Source Proxy instances.
 The Kubernetes API server handles user authentication and authorization.

 Consequently this default mechanism becomes the primary way to push a developer's local source code